RanHao1999/SWA-Data-Analysis/README.md

 Data includes:
 -swa-pas-3d, -swa-pas-vdf, -swa-pas-grnd-mom, -mag_srf

-Or you can simply run the soar_download_data.py.
+Or you can simply run the sunpy_soar_download.py.
 Just make sure you have set the time properly:

-	start_date
+	time_start
-	end_date
+	time_end

 ---